 |Total Fat 17g||22%|

 |Dietary Fiber 5g||18%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Freshly cooked, hot and golden fries are one of the most delicious foods and they're even better made with duck fat.
 Savory duck fat adds a wonderful delicate flavor to the fries and because it has a high melting point, it's perfect for deep-frying.
 You can sometimes find duck fat in grocery stores or specialty markets, but there are online options too.

 Delicious homemade fries are so easy that you will never buy frozen ones again.
 Pair with burgers, sandwiches, fried fish, or serve as an appetizer.

-- 2 pounds of potatoes (Russet, Idaho, or Maris Piper)
+2 pounds russet, Idaho, or Maris Piper potatoes